Jay Pasachoff: Work

 Pasachoff was Chair of the Historical Astronomy Division of the American Astronomical Society (2013-2015).
 He was on the Organizing Committee for Commission C.C3 on the History of Astronomy of the International Astronomical Union (2015-2018) and on the Johannes Kepler Working Group.
 A catalogue of the Jay and Naomi Pasachoff rare-book collection—including works by Copernicus, Tycho, Galileo, Kepler, Newton, Fraunhofer, and Einstein—on deposit in the Chapin Library of Williams College (W. Hammond, 2014).

 Personal life

 In 1974, Pasachoff married Naomi (née Schwartz) in a Jewish ceremony.
 His wife.
 Dr. Naomi Pasachoff (1947–), is a writer and the daughter of economist Anna Schwartz.
-Their daughter, Eloise Pasachoff, is a research Professor of law at Georgetown Law.
+They have two daughters, one of whom, Eloise Pasachoff, is a research Professor of law at Georgetown Law.